The Nursing Home Law Center is committed to providing the legal resources necessary to hold negligent facilities accountable.

 - Tailbone and buttocks – Due to prolonged sitting or lying down without repositioning.

-- Shoulder blades and back of the head – Common in bedridden residents who aren’t repositioned regularly.
+- Shoulder blades and the back of the head – Common in bedridden residents (due to spinal cord injury or advanced age limitations) who aren’t repositioned regularly.

 - Ankles and heels – Develop when legs remain in the same position for extended periods without support.